Told Union health minister difficult to ascertain oxygen-related deaths without probe: Sisodia | Health

 - India

-It is difficult to ascertain without a probe if there were any oxygen-related deaths during the second Covid wave, Delhi Deputy Chief Minister Manish Sisodia has told Union Health Minister Mansukh Mandaviya in written communication.
-Addressing a press conference on Thursday, Sisodia said the Delhi government had formed a committee to probe the deaths and prepare a report so that the affected families can be given a compensation of Rs 5 lakh each.
+It is difficult to ascertain without a probe if there were any oxygen-related deaths during the second Covid wave, and the Delhi government is seeking fresh approval from the LG to form an expert panel for it, Deputy Chief Minister Manish Sisodia told Union Health Minister Mansukh Mandaviya in a letter on Thursday.

+It's ''unfortunate'' that the Centre through the Lt Governor rejected Delhi government's medical expert committee to probe the deaths and prepare a report so that the affected families could be given a compensation of Rs 5 lakh each, Sisodia said at a press briefing.

+''We are sending the file again to the Delhi LG for approval.
+We will carry out the probe with full responsibility and even punish those who were guilty,'' he said urging Mandaviya to inform the LG for not rejecting the committee.

 ''We cannot say that there was no oxygen crisis.
 The families of patients, hospitals were sending out SOS messages for help at that time,'' he said.
-The Delhi government had in June formed a four-member expert committee to look into the deaths due to the shortage of oxygen during the second wave of the COVID-19 pandemic.
-Sisodia had subsequently said the Centre denied approval to the committee.
-Last month, Opposition parties had hit out the government for informing Parliament that no deaths due to oxygen shortage were specifically reported by states and Union Territories during the second COVID-19 wave.
+The Delhi government had in June formed a four-member expert committee to look into the deaths due to the shortage of oxygen during the second wave of the COVID-19.
+The committee was previously rejected by the LG.
+If the central government wants the correct number of deaths due to lack of oxygen in Delhi, then the committee constituted by the Delhi government should be approved, he said.

-On Tuesday, however, a top official said only one state has till now reported ''suspected'' death due to oxygen shortage during the second wave after the Centre sought data from them on such fatalities following the raising of the issue in Parliament.
+''The central government, adopting a very irresponsible and insensitive attitude, refused to accept that there were any deaths due to lack of oxygen in the country but has now started asking for data from the states after being rebuked by the court,'' he stated.

+Sisodia said it was a ''petty debate'' whether the Delhi government received any communication from the Centre seeking data on deaths due to oxygen shortage and he will not get into it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)